dirakx1/ai/FINETUNNNING.md

 # Fine tunning LLMS
+*  Figure out your task
+*  Collect data related to your task inputs / outputs (strutured as such)
+*  you can generate data if you dont have
+*  finetune an small model (400m - 1b)
+*  vary the ammout of data
+*  evaluate your llm to know whats going well vs no
+*  collect more data to improve.
+*  increase data complexity
+*  Increase model size for performance.
 *  More data and computing, but more exactitude.
 *  stop hallucinations, concistence,performance
 *  Privacy (on premises, vpc, prevent leakage)
 *  Fine tunning and smaller llm can reduce cost for applications that require more requests.
 *  Low latency

 ## Finetuning libs
 * Pytorch (meta)
 * Huggingface